Whenever a new website visitor comes to your WordPress website, he spends some time on your site.

 Add push notifications to WordPress Website if you also want those push notification services.

-Web push notifications are the best way to retain your website visitors whenever you upload a new blog post.
+Web push notifications are the best way to retain your website visitors whenever you publish a new blog post.

 They will get web push notifications on their browser whenever you post a new blog post.